EutechCybernetic/lucy-pro-documentation/trend.md

 ### addPointsSync

 Insert multiple data point at a time.
-This is similar to `addPoints`_, except that this API doesn't return a promise.
+This is similar to [addPoints](#addpoints), except that this API doesn't return a promise.

 **Syntax**